SUMMER: Month by Month Gardening To-Do List

 - During August heat we all appreciate shade.
 Make note where to plant that tree to provide shade to your patio or home.
 Mark the spot so when you plant in the fall, the tree will give you shade next summer.
 (Remember the sun will have moved by fall, so make note now of the best location.)

 - Check on your newly planted trees during summer’s heat.
-Download our Summer Survival Tips for Trees under the Education Center on our website.
+Download our Summer Survival Tips for Trees.